Northampton Boy Scout Troop 93 is having a spaghetti dinner 4-7 p.m. Oct. 6 at St. Paul’s United Church of Christ, 19th Street and Lincoln Avenue.

 There will also be a basket raffle.
 Winners will be drawn 4 p.m.
 Oct.
 13.

 Catasauqua police responded to these and other calls recently.

-In the 500 block of Race Street, a cellphone was stolen.
+In the 600 block of South 14th Street, a wallet was taken from a vehicle.